civicrm/civicrm-dev-docs/docs/testing/continuous-integration.md

 ## PR Test Jobs

-Jenkins runs a "PR Test" job which is triggered whenever a pull request is created or updated in Github.
+Jenkins runs a "PR Test" job which is triggered whenever a pull request is created or updated in GitHub.
 PR test jobs can take anywhere from 5 - 90 min to complete.
 This works for the following repos:

 * `civicrm-core`
 * `civicrm-packages`